valters-tomsons/arcadia/README.md

 ## PC Client Configuration

-**Notice:** Arcadia will not support PC clients, see below if you're a developer.
+**Notice:** Arcadia will not support PC clients, instruction below only for development purposes.

 1. Override hosts as seen in `dist/pc/hosts.etc` or configure the DNS server
+2. When logging in: enter username in email field, leave the password empty and make sure "Remember password" is not checked
+3. When logging in again, make sure to clear the password field and uncheck "Remember password"

 ## Special Thanks